-Central European Media Ltd. (CETV), a broadcaster operating in eastern Europe, said its second-quarter net income rose after the company re-evaluated the value of derivatives on its books.
+Central European Media Ltd. (CETV:US), a broadcaster operating in eastern Europe, said its second-quarter net income rose after the company re-evaluated the value of derivatives on its books.

 Net income rose to $3.96 million from $968,000 a year ago, the Hamilton, Bermuda-based company said in a statement today.
 Revenue declined 15 percent to $211.2 million.

 CME completed transactions with its shareholders Time Warner Inc. (TWX:US) and Ronald Lauder by July 3, which reduced its debt by $185 million, Chief Executive Officer Adrian Sarbu said in a statement.
 In the second half of the year, the company will continue to focus on deleveraging, expanding non-advertising revenue and delivering “positive” cash flow, he said.

 The company has been battling a 70 percent slump in advertising spending during the first half of this year, it said.
 Operating income before depreciation and amortization, or OIBDA, at its Media Pro Entertainment unit rose sixfold to $5.42 million in the second quarter, CME said.